atmask/atmask.github.io/content/posts/06-go-dependency-injection/index.md

 }
 ```

 > In the above example the method is passed by value.
 It is more common to see the type of a receiver as a pointer so that the receiver instance can be changed.
-In this case the reciever would be `(v *Vertex)`
+In this case, the receiver would be `(v *Vertex)`

 What we can say about methods is that *they are executed in the context of a struct instance*.
-This means that the configuration of struct can configure the methods it used.
-This is super important because this is how dependency injection (DI) will be made to work in Go.
+This means that the configuration of a particular struct can configure the methods it used.
+This configurability is important because this is how dependency injection (DI) works in Go.

 Suppose we were making a Go program that stores data from an event to some data source.
-That data source could be a DB but maybe we want the flexbility to change the backing data source over time from SQL to NoSQL or from MySQL to Postgres or even to send it out to another service.
-Let's look at an exmaple using DI to see how we could achieve this:
+That data source could be a DB but maybe we want the flexibility to change the backing data source over time from SQL to NoSQL or from MySQL to Postgres or even to send it out to another service.
+Let's look at an example using DI to see how we could achieve this:

 ```go